intel/wult/js/README.md

    newly-defined component in './src/index.js' so that webpack knows to include it in the bundle.
 3. Use the 'npm run build' command to re-bundle the JavaScript modules and include your new component in the 'dist' directory.

-## Bundling The JavaScript files within the 'src' directory are bundled with
-[webpack](https://webpack.js.org/) into the 'dist' directory.
-This means that rather than having to include all of the separate JavaScript modules written in 'src' in the HTML report, we can include one 'main.js'.

-Webpack also generates a 'main.js.LICENSE.txt' file which is an aggregation of all of the licenses from the different packages that have been bundled together.
-For example, this project uses the ['lit' npm module](https://www.npmjs.com/package/lit).
-At the time of writing, 'lit' uses the 'BSD 3-Clause' license and this is reflected in the 'main.js.LICENSE.txt'.